github-linguist/linguist/FAQ.md

 If everything looks correct, but you'd still like another language to appear first, please consider using an [override][].

-### The language detected for some files in my repository is incorrect.
+### The language detected for some files in my repository is incorrect

 You can force Linguist to determine the correct language using an [override][].